 “I don’t think so," I said, "but I’m not sure."
 And then I asked him why.

-Thanks to summer school, what could have been a series of fraught encounters over the years, instead, became child’s play.
+Thanks to summer school, what could have been a series of fraught encounters over the years, instead, became like child’s play.
 I always had (and still have) a ready-made list of request tunes in my head, and can even sing along if necessary.

-We had a surprising amount of free time at school (or at least I did), and I remembered taking long walks on my own around some of Brno's older, poorer neighborhoods to the south and east of the center.
+We had a surprising amount of free time at the school (or at least I did), and I remember taking long walks on my own around Brno's older, poorer neighborhoods to the south and east of the center.
 From a ridge, I'd look out onto the dusty, empty streets in the distance and try to pick up a vibe -- any vibe -- or feeling of familiarity.
 All I'd get was stillness.
 This isn't a knock on Brno (which is a great place to spend time), and obviously there was a lot more going on back then than I was aware of.
 My antenna simply wasn't tuned to the right frequency, and I lacked the experiences needed to inform my perceptions.